 Artist: Hugh Conacher

-This exhibition consists of sixteen photographic images, designed to be shown as diptychs.
-Each diptych requires six and a half feet of wall space and, ideally, two feet between each.
-Exhibited in a linear fashion, the total wall space is approximately sixty-eight running feet.
-It can expand or contract to suit the venue.
-Unfortunately, nowadays many people see photography on a small screen via the Internet.
-Antarctica: Layers of Time, Beautiful Monsters affords the opportunity to see images in a form that allows the viewer to really consider their content.
-They want to spend time with each image, closely examine its detail, step away to consider the whole, and then step in- again.
+In its current form, the exhibition consists of sixteen photographic images, designed to be shown as diptychs.
+Each diptych requires six and a half feet of wall space and ideally there’s two feet between each.
+They are exhibited linearly at eye level.
+This requires a total wall space of approximately sixty-eight running feet, however this floor plan can expand or contract to suit each venue.
+The goal is to allow viewers to spend time with each image closely examining its detail and stepping away to consider the whole and then stepping in again.

 The complex refraction of light through icebergs and ice blisters, as well as the vastness of ancient ice fields all produce feelings of the diminutiveness of life.
 This, the artist feels, is related to notions of the sublime in landscape art.
 In other words, the environment is not simply the lights and set for the main action.
 It is the primary drama and the visual storyteller.

 January 2019, Killarney Turtle Mountain Arts Council, Killarney

 September 2019, Watson Art Centre, Dauphin

 December 2019 & January 2020, Burrows Trails Arts Council, McCreary